emusat2021/Booktips/README.md

 ![test01](test-images/registered_user_view_profile_page_after_save.jpg)
 ##### 4.1.1.6 Delete Account
 I deleted some testing accounts to test the functionality.
-When clicking the "Delete account" button on the /profile/edit page, my account was deleted.
+When clicking the "Delete account" button on the /profile/edit page, a modal appears.
+Clicking again on Delete account deletes my account.
 I checked the database and all the reviews and books created by the repsective user were removed as well.

 ##### 4.1.1.7 Add New Book
 I added a few test books to check the functionality throughout the development.
 If I leave some of the required fields empty, I will not be able to submit the form.
 I also tried to add a book without the URL image provided, to check if the placeholder is in place and it works well.